Menstrual extraction: Development within a feminist context

 In 1971, Lorraine Rothman and Carol Downer, members of a feminist reproductive health self-help group, modified equipment found in an underground abortion clinic that was developed for a new non-traumatic, manually-operated-suction abortion technique.
 They took the thin, flexible plastic Karman cannula (about the size of a soda straw), and the syringe (50 or 60ml), and added a one-way bypass valve, to fix two main problems.
 The contraption could prevent air from being pumped into the uterus, and also suctioned uterine contents directly into the syringe, thus limiting the amount that could be removed.
 They added two lengths of clear plastic tubing, one from the cannula to the collection jar and another to go from the collection jar to the syringe.
 With this new setup, the contents of the uterus went directly into the jar, allowing for the extraction of more material, and the two-way bypass valve diverted any air that may have been inadvertently pushed back toward the body to exit harmlessly into the air; this would prevent air from entering the uterus.
 Rothman and Downer dubbed the new invention the "Del Em".
 By making it possible for more than one person to operate the device, the skill level required of the operators was greatly reduced.
 One person could concentrate on guiding the sterile cannula through the vaginal cavity into the cervical os while another could pump the syringe to develop the vacuum.
 The Del Em made the procedure more comfortable, with personal control of the suction.

-Downer considers the teaching and usage of menstrual extraction to be a key radical feminist action to ensure women's reproductive sovereignty.
+Downer considers the teaching and usage of self-help groups to be a key radical feminist action to ensure women's reproductive sovereignty.